Nicco-Cirone/blog/_posts/2025-06-10-building-a-jekyll-blog.md

 ---
-title: "Building a Blog from Zero with Jekyll, Github, and a little help from ChatGPT"
+title: "Building a Blog from Zero with Jekyll and Github Pages"
 date: 2025-06-10
 layout: post
 author: Nicco